busti/dreame-tiktok/README.md

 ## Usage

 - `git clone` this repo
-- Change the lines in the csv file from the xiaomi default to something you want the funny TikTok lady to say.
+- Change the lines in the csv file from the dreame default to something you want the funny TikTok lady to say.
 - Run `./01-speak.sh` to generate the speech.
 - Run `./02-process.sh` to normalize the volume.
 - Run `./03-package.sh` to package the wav files.